Updated: Mar 25, 2021

 Your child gets into college — maybe even their top choice — and you are thrilled.
 There's just one problem: you don't have enough saved up.
 You want to help pay for their education but can't afford to.
 What options do you have?

 Of course you can encourage your child to apply for scholarships and grants to help offset the cost of school.
 But what can you do if you still can't afford college?
-You might want to use student loans as a way to bridge the gap in funding so your child can attend.
-Here are some solutions to consider.

 There are two types of student loans available: federal student loans administered by the US Department of Education and private student loans offered by financial institutions such as banks and credit unions.
 Your child should fill out the Free Application for Federal Student Aid (FAFSA®) to apply for financial aid, including federal student loans.
 Federal student loans come with flexible repayment plans but there are limits to how much you can borrow.